Aimé Césaire: Political career

 In 1945, with the support of the French Communist Party (PCF), Césaire was elected mayor of Fort-de-France and deputy to the French National Assembly for Martinique.
 He managed to get a law addressing departmentalization approved unanimously on 19 March 1946.
 While departmentalization was implemented in 1946, the status did not bring many meaningful changes to the people of Martinique.

 Like many left-wing intellectuals in 1930s and 1940s France, Césaire looked toward the Soviet Union as a source of progress, virtue, and human rights.
-He later grew disillusioned with the Soviet Union after the 1956 suppression of the Hungarian revolution.
+He later grew disillusioned with the Soviet Union after the 1956 suppression of the Hungarian Revolution.
 He announced his resignation from the PCF in a text entitled Lettre à Maurice Thorez (Letter to Maurice Thorez).
-In 1958 Césaire founded the Parti Progressiste Martiniquais.
-With the Parti Progressiste Martiniquais, he dominated the island’s political scene for the last half of the century.
+In 1958, Césaire founded the Parti Progressiste Martiniquais.
+Césaire and the Parti Progressiste Martiniquais remained influential in Martinique's politics during the latter half of the 20th century.
 Césaire declined to renew his mandate as deputy in the National Assembly in 1993, after a 47-year continuous term.

 His writings during this period reflect his passion for civic and social engagement.
-He wrote Discours sur le colonialisme (Discourse on Colonialism), a denunciation of European colonial racism, decadence, and hypocrisy that was republished in the French review Présence Africaine in 1955 (English translation 1957).
+In 1950, he wrote Discours sur le colonialisme (Discourse on Colonialism), a critique of European colonial practices and attitudes that was republished in the French review Présence Africaine in 1955 (English translation 1957).
 In 1960, he published Toussaint Louverture, based on the life of the Haitian revolutionary.
-In 1969, he published the first version of Une Tempête, a radical adaptation of Shakespeare's play The Tempest for a black audience.
+In 1969, he published the first version of Une Tempête, an adaptation of Shakespeare's The Tempest with themes resonating with a black audience.

 Césaire served as President of the Regional Council of Martinique from 1983 to 1988.
-He retired from politics in 2001.
+He retired as mayor of Fort-de-France in 2001, thus ending his political career.

 Later life

-In 2006, he refused to meet the leader of the Union for a Popular Movement (UMP), Nicolas Sarkozy, a probable contender at the time for the 2007 presidential election, because the UMP had voted for the 2005 French law on colonialism.
-This law required teachers and textbooks to "acknowledge and recognize in particular the positive role of the French presence abroad, especially in North Africa", a law considered by many as a eulogy to colonialism and French actions during the Algerian War.
+In 2006, Césaire refused to meet the leader of the Union for a Popular Movement (UMP), Nicolas Sarkozy, a potential contender at the time for the 2007 presidential election, because the UMP had voted for the 2005 French law on colonialism.
+This law required teachers and textbooks to "acknowledge and recognize in particular the positive role of the French presence abroad, especially in North Africa", a law criticized by opponents for its positive portrayal of French colonialism, especially during the Algerian War.
 President Jacques Chirac finally had the controversial law repealed.

 On 9 April 2008, Césaire had serious heart troubles and was admitted to Pierre Zobda Quitman hospital in Fort-de-France.
-He died on 17 April 2008.
+He died on 17 April 2008, aged 94.

 Césaire was accorded the honor of a state funeral, held at the Stade de Dillon in Fort-de-France on 20 April.
 French President Nicolas Sarkozy was present but did not make a speech.
-The honor of making the funeral oration was left to his old friend Pierre Aliker, who had served for many years as deputy mayor under Césaire.
+The honor of making the funeral oration was left to his longtime friend Pierre Aliker, who had served for many years as deputy mayor under Césaire.